 Accessible University Advisory Committee

-AUAC advises and assists the Office of Equity and Inclusion (OEI) regarding its leadership role in promoting and achieving an accessible university physical environment.
+AUAC advises and assists the Office of Equal Opportunity and Access (EOA) regarding its leadership role in promoting and achieving an accessible university physical environment.
 The AUAC Charge defines the committees work in more depth, and identifies membership and how the group functions.

 AUITF and now AUAC tracks how it works towards assisting and advising on each charge item through the AUAC Action website and corresponding documentation.

 Through the work of Facilities Services staff and the AUITF/AUAC, Oregon State University has adopted "Best Practices" for the design and construction of facilities.
 These best practices have been incorporated into the Facilities Services Construction Standards that every project is required to follow.
 The Best Practices supplement current building technical specifications such as the 2010 ADA Standards for Accessible Design, in OSU's aspiration to become a universally accessible university.

 Information for Facilities Services and Design Professionals